caged/octo/Readme.md

 ```

 ## Callbacks
-Octo.js supports two callbacks through `on`: `"success"` and `"error"`.
+Octo.js supports three callbacks through `on`: `"success"`, `"error"` and `"end"`.
 These callbacks are registered per pager.
 This makes it easy to use the same callbacks for each page you request.

 ```coffeescript
 events = api.get('/events')